sambittarai/Properties-of-MRI-k-space-and-parallel-imaging-/README.md

 * During MRI data acquisition, the space covered by the phase and frequency encoding data is known as the k-space.
 The k-space and Image space are related by Fourier Transform.
 * Here we are using multi-channel coils (number of coils = 2), to gain SNR, where each coil is independent.
 Each coil acquires the point of image which they were of most sensitive to.
-* Each coil acwuires the information independently and we can combine the images acquired by the different coils to get the final image.
+* Each coil acquires the information independently and we can combine the images acquired by the different coils to get the final image.

 **k-space of coil 1**